edgarpf/ckad/README.md

  - If you do not know answer a question completely remember that you can make only a part of it and get some points.
 Try not to let any question in blank.
  - If you fail in your first try you can take a retake for free.
 Some of the questions might be the same of your first try.
 So, get the answers of the ones you did not solved.
  - You can use a simulator before the real exam.
 Use it!
 You can save the answers to study offline by saving html page using your web browser.
- - Learn how to use [nanary deployments](https://phoenixnap.com/kb/kubernetes-canary-deployments) using a service.
+ - Learn how to use [cnanary deployments](https://phoenixnap.com/kb/kubernetes-canary-deployments) using a service.
  - Learn [how to use export in docker](https://www.techrepublic.com/article/how-to-exportimport-containers-with-docker/).
 Remember that you can export in ***.tar*** format.

 ## Useful commands